xxshubhamxx/cmux-panecho/README.md

 cmux surface resume clear --checkpoint work
 ```

-The binding stays attached to the cmux surface.
+The binding stays attached to the panecho surface.
 Public CLI or socket-created
 bindings are stored for inspection and manual restore unless you approve a
 signed command prefix for automatic restore.
 Approved prefixes are also bound to
 the working directory and exact environment values, when present.
 Review or edit
-approvals in **Settings > Terminal > Resume Commands**. cmux only auto-runs
+approvals in **Settings > Terminal > Resume Commands**. panecho only auto-runs
 resume bindings it marks trusted, such as live process-detected tmux bindings or
 user-approved prefixes.
 Sensitive environment keys such as tokens, passwords,
 secrets, and API keys are dropped before a resume binding is stored.